Frequently Asked Questions

-This is very much dependant on your individual preference, however for a domestic front or back lawn, 99% of customers choose Don Valley Ltd Platinum Turf.
+This is very much dependant on your individual preference, however for a domestic front or back lawn, 99% of customers choose Don Valley GP Turf.
 If you require an ornamental lawn or sports lawn, a tees or greens quality turf may be more suitable.

 How do I measure my garden for turf?

-How soon must I lay the turf after delivery?
+How soon must I lay turf after delivery?

 In warmer months, turf must be laid immediately after delivery to ensure maximum freshness, in cooler months between October and March the turf should be laid within 24 hours.

 Why are there mushrooms appearing on my lawn?

 The appearance of mushrooms is due largely to the time of year and weather and are quite common in newly laid turf.
 When turf is harvested, there is a quantity of dead material incorporated in it which is broken down naturally by the actions of naturally occurring fungi and bacteria in the environment.
 The brown toadstools are the fruiting bodies of the fungi.

 Once the dead material in the turf has been used up by the fungus it dies out and no more fungi will be produced.
 This is a temporary and natural process and there is no need to apply any chemical treatment.
 Mow the lawn to remove the toadstools for as long as they persist and within a matter of weeks, they should be gone.

 We recommend a minimum of 6 inches or 15cm of quality topsoil to ensure that roots can establish in the soil.